top of page

 • Feeling confident asking for help or assistance as well as voicing self-advocacy.

-As so much of who we are and how we think and view the world is formulated early on, because the normal acquisition of language and speech occurs from 0 - 8 years it is important that any delays in these acquisitions be actively addressed.
+As so much of who we are and how we think and view the world develops early on, because the normal acquisition of language and speech occurs from 0 - 8 years it is important that any delays in these acquisitions be actively addressed so a child can explore their environment communicatively as well as physically.

-If you’re a parent or grandparent, family member, primary caregiver or early educator interested in learning how to transform daily homebased and/or classroom routines into opportunities to learn, develop and practice language and articulation skills please contact me me today to arrange a free consultation.
+If you’re a parent or grandparent, family member, primary caregiver or early educator interested in learning how to transform daily homebased and/or classroom routines into opportunities to learn, develop and practice language and articulation skills please contact WORDS ARE WINGS® to arrange a free consultation.

 Services: Text